-Are you ready to reduce and eliminate the head trash that keeps you stressed and limited?
-If so, the following principles and techniques will show you how to relieve mental stress caused by holding on to long held limiting beliefs, past negative situations and emotionally charged self-talk patterns that bring you down instead of lifting you up.
+Are you ready to reduce and eliminate the head trash and negative thinking that keeps you stressed and limited?
+If so, the following principles and techniques will show you how to relieve mental stress caused by holding on to long-held limiting beliefs, past negative situations and emotionally charged self-talk patterns that bring you down instead of lifting you up.
 These patterns make it impossible for you to fully relax because of the distressing thoughts churning in the recesses of your mind.

 There are many ways to deal with stress in everyday life.
 To really ease and erase head trash, you have to go beyond these techniques and remedies and do deeper inner work.
 This inner work helps you alleviate long standing negative self talk and the stressful emotional states that accompany it, while encouraging a positive change of mental and physical habits, attitudes and beliefs.

 Let me forewarn you that sometimes doing this inner work may create a ripple effect of temporary additional mental distress.
 Change is always a bit stressful.
 Also, making shifts in yourself and choices that threaten the status quo can upset other people.
 When this happens, use your favorite techniques to relieve mental stress and anxious feelings.
 Otherwise, you may get derailed and fall back into old patterns.

 The payoff of using these techniques is that when you discard the trash, you will triggered to go into the stress response and react less often.
 Over time, a natural by-product of these mental shifts is a greater sense of inner calm. joy, and resilience.
 Better health and a more relaxed mind and body will be your rewards.